curatorsigma/critic/README.md

 # Getting started
 TODO

+# Structure of the source code
+- `critic` builds uppon [`critic-core`](https://github.com/curatorsigma/critic-core), which defines low-level language agnostic functions like ATG parsing.
+- All aspects of individual languages are defined in `dialect`.
+The languages you want can be added by compiling `critic` with the appropriate cargo features.

+TODO: other parts of the source

 # License
 This project is licensed under MIT-0 (MIT No Attribution).
 By contributing to this repositry, you agree that your code will be licensed as MIT-0.